Khoshkhah/NRTCalib/README.md

 For any questions, feedback, or inquiries, please feel free to reach out to us:
 - Email: kaveh.khoshkhah(at)ut.ee

-The calibration tool originates from an implementation of this paper "Leveraging IoT Data Stream for Near-Real-Time Calibration of City-Scale Microscopic Traffic Simulation".
+The calibration tool originates from an implementation of this paper $\color{orange}{Leveraging IoT Data Stream for Near-Real-Time Calibration of City-Scale Microscopic Traffic Simulation}$.
 A preprint version of the paper can be downloaded at [link](https://arxiv.org/pdf/2210.17315.pdf).